-The authors believe ‘life-long learning’ is now a necessity.
-Every Finn should have have access to adult education programs.
-The findings raise the possibility of a ‘learning account’ or voucher system as a way of stimulating adult education programs.
+It should not become segregated within organizations and instead be part of operations overall.
+‘Life-long learning’ is now a necessity.
+Every Finn should have access to adult education programs, including the possibility of a ‘learning account’ or voucher system as a way of stimulating adult education programs.

 Finland names 11 areas for action: